ARM-software/MDK-Middleware/Documentation/Doxygen/General/src/work_with_examples.md

 ### Create a native uVision Project

 As uVision IDE is easy-to-use and powerful many developers want to use this IDE for productive software development.
 The MDK-Middleware Reference Applications can be recreated as clean, native uVision project by following the steps listed below, once configured with a compatible board layer.
-Such a board layer can be copied from an existing working csolution project in VS Code by following the section [Using VS Code](https://arm-software.github.io/MDK-Middleware/latest/General/working_with_examples.html#autotoc_md1) above, or from an exisitng BSP pack that contains a board layer.
+Such a board layer can be copied from an existing working csolution project in VS Code by following the section [Using VS Code](#using-vs-code) above, or from an existing BSP pack that contains a board layer.

 1. Create a new folder and copy the source files of the MDK-Middleware Reference Application and the software layer, e.g. the board layer.
 It is recommended to keep the folder structure.
 In this new folder create a new uVision project for the selected target device.
 2. Add source files and software components listed in the `*.cproject.yml` of the MDK-Middleware Reference Application and `*.clayer.yml`